payalrathod-enthu/100-Days-of-Code-UPES-/README.md

 - **Day 6**
 - Q11:- Write a program to input an integer and check whether it is even or odd using if–else.
 - Q12:- Write a program to input an integer and check whether it is positive, negative or zero using nested if–else.
+- **Day 7**
+- Q13:- Write a program to input a year and check whether it is a leap year or not using conditional statements.
+- Q14:- Write a program to input a character and check whether it is a vowel or consonant using if–else.

 ## Progress
-✅ Day 6 completed
+✅ Day 7 completed
-⬜ Day 7 in progress
+⬜ Day 8 in progress